Riemannian Geometry: Definitions, Pictures, and Results: Manifolds with connection

 Geometrically, the second Bianchi identity can be seen as reflecting the same ``boundary of a boundary'' idea as that of $\mathrm{d}^{2}=0$ in Fig. \ref{fig:The-3-form}, except that here we are parallel transporting a vector $\vec{a}$ around each face that makes up the boundary of the cube.
 As in the previous section, we can take advantage of the fact that $\check{R}(v,w)\vec{a}$ only depends upon the local value of $\vec{a}$, constructing its vector field values such that e.g. $\vec{a}\left|_{p+\varepsilon u}\right.=\parallel_{\varepsilon u}(\vec{a}\left|_{p}\right.)$, giving us

-The first term parallel translates $\vec{a}$ along $\varepsilon u$ and then around the parallelogram defined by $v$ and $w$ at $p+\varepsilon u$, while the second parallel translates $\vec{a}$ around the parallelogram defined by $v$ and $w$ at $p$, then along $\varepsilon u$.
-Thus in the case of vanishing Lie commutators (e.g. a holonomic frame), we construct a cube from the vector fields $u$, $v$, and $w$, and find that the second Bianchi identity reflects the fact that $\mathrm{D}\check{R}(u,v,w)\vec{a}$ parallel translates $\vec{a}$ along each edge of the cube an equal number of times in opposite directions, thus canceling out any changes.
+The first term parallel transports $\vec{a}$ along $\varepsilon u$ and then around the parallelogram defined by $v$ and $w$ at $p+\varepsilon u$, while the second parallel transports $\vec{a}$ around the parallelogram defined by $v$ and $w$ at $p$, then along $\varepsilon u$.
+Thus in the case of vanishing Lie commutators (e.g. a holonomic frame), we construct a cube from the vector fields $u$, $v$, and $w$, and find that the second Bianchi identity reflects the fact that $\mathrm{D}\check{R}(u,v,w)\vec{a}$ parallel transports $\vec{a}$ along each edge of the cube an equal number of times in opposite directions, thus canceling out any changes.

-In the case of a non-vanishing commutator, e.g. $[u,v]\neq0$, we find that the cube gains a ``shaved edge,'' and that the extra non-vanishing term $-\check{R}([u,v],w)\vec{a}$ in $\mathrm{D}\check{R}$ maintains the ``boundary of a boundary'' logic by adding a loop of parallel translation of $\vec{a}$ in the proper direction around the new ``face'' created.
+In the case of non-vanishing torsion, where there is a non-vanishing commutator $\vec{T}(u,v)=-[u,v]\neq0$, we find that the cube gains a ``shaved edge,'' and that the extra non-vanishing term $-\check{R}([u,v],w)\vec{a}$ in $\mathrm{D}\check{R}$ maintains the ``boundary of a boundary'' logic by adding a loop of parallel transports of $\vec{a}$ in the proper direction around the new ``face'' created.